 These delicious treats have been enjoyed in the UK for generations because they're so easy to make!

-We have the best flapjack recipe for you, jump to the recipe card below or continue reading for all the tips and tricks.
+We have the best flapjack recipe for you; the recipe card is below, or continue reading for all the tips and tricks.

 📖 Step by Step Recipe